eCook Meal

 BLISTERED BALSAMIC TOMATOES

 Place a pan over medium heat with a drizzle of oil.
 When hot, char the baby tomato halves until blistered, 3-4 minutes.
 In the final minute, add a sweetener and seasoning.
-Remove from the pan and place in a bowl with the Onion, the balsamic vinegar, ½ of the chopped parsley, a drizzle of olive oil, a sweetener, and seasoning.
+Remove from the pan and place in a bowl with the Onion, the balsamic vinegar, ½ of the chopped Parsley, a drizzle of olive oil, a sweetener, and seasoning.
 Mix well to combine and set aside.

 WHERE DID MY BABY MARROW GO?